CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 <li>No touch screen</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B07GLVFVBM/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07GLVFVBM&linkCode=as2&tag=technikaya-20&linkId=53d5f9e08b96c31a3d95ec116c3afa4ehttps://www.amazon.com/gp/product/B07H6TVHD5/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07H6TVHD5&linkCode=as2&tag=technikaya-20&linkId=6e60f5aedeaa4cfdb600d8335b7e7f72{{</button>}}

-## 2. Garmin vivofit Jr 2 Marvel
+### 2. Garmin vivofit Jr 2 Marvel

 [![](/uploads/marvel.jpg)](https://www.amazon.com/gp/product/B07H6TVHD5/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B07H6TVHD5&linkCode=as2&tag=technikaya-20&linkId=6e60f5aedeaa4cfdb600d8335b7e7f72)

-The Second product on our list is Gramin Vivofit Jr 2 for tracking fitness and activity.
+Second product is Gramin Vivofit Jr 2 for tracking fitness and activity.
 By taking a look at its color, It has Marvel Spider-Man black.
 The fitness and activity tracker has a very adjustable band, which is made of silicone type material.
-The weight of this watch is 0.04 Pounds.
 About this tracker, the central fact is that it has a customizable color screen which your kids like it very well.
 It comes with a user-replaceable battery that lasts one year, and there is no recharging needed.
 For this fitness tracker band, 1 CR2 battery is required.

 The watch is water-resistant .It is straightforward to connect with your phone.
-If we talk about battery timing, this health and fitness tracker has perfect battery timing.
-It comes with swim-friendly featuresThere is no need to charge this band for one year.
+If we talk about battery timing, this fitness tracker has perfect battery timing.
+It comes with swim-friendly features.
 You can check all activity on your phone quickly.
 This fitness band will count estimate steps.
 If we talk about the mobile application, It is not just for the kids to enjoy; It is used to manage fitness tracker.

+The weight of this watch is 0.04 Pounds.
 The fitness band looks great and seems durable.
-Parents can view activities, chore data, responsibilities, and much more by syncing with android, IOS devices.If we look at the design, The Gramin Vivofit Jr 2 for tracking kids' fitness and activity comes with beautiful and elegant design.
+Parents can view activities, chore data, responsibilities, and much more by syncing with android, ios devices.
+If we look at the design, The Gramin Vivofit Jr 2 for tracking kids fitness and activity comes with beautiful and elegant design.

 Gramin Vivofit Jr 2 has schedule alerts parent app; It reminds your kids to brush their teeth or finish homework.
 The band has only one button.
 Your kids will love this fitness tracker band, and they will get excited to see how many steps they take per day.
-The fitness tracker band will motivate your kids to achieve active [goals](https://en.wikipedia.org/wiki/Goal).
+The fitness tracker band will motivate your kids to achieve active goals.

-## Specifications
+#### Specifications

 {{<html-code tag="div">}}